-More complex concrete forms such as curb and gutter and staircases use the same approach, though the calculation is a bit more complex.
+More complex concrete forms such as curb and gutter and staircases use the same approach, though the calculation is a bit more complex and so a calculator becomes more essential.
 For the curb & gutter its just a matter of combining the curb and gutter volume using this formula:

 curb depth * (curb height + flag thickness) * length + gutter width * flag thickness * length, where each component is as illustrated below:

 A staircase is probably the most complex one, since we need to account for the increasing volume of concrete for each subsequent stair, and also the added depth of the platform on the last step.
+A calculator like ours is really does a lot of heavy lifting in this case.
 The volume formula for each particular step is n x step rise x step run x step width, where n is the n-th step.
 For step 2, with a rise of 6 inches, run of 6 inches and width of 4 feet, the calculation would be 2 x 0.5 x 0.5 x 4 = 2 ft3 (cu ft.)

 Concrete density & common bag sizes

-Estimating volume is easy but estimating the required concrete weight (mass) is harder, as we need to know the density of our material, usually given in kg per cubic meter (kg/m3).
+Estimating the volume of say a concrete slab is easy but estimating the required concrete weight (mass) is harder, as we need to know the density of our material, usually given in kg per cubic meter (kg/m3).
 It is also referred to "density in place".
 Conventional concrete has density between 1900 kg/m3 and 2400 kg/m3 and can endure, on day 28 of its pouring, and has a compressive strength between 2500 psi and 7000 psi (pounds per square inch) ~ 200-492 kg/cm2.
 According to the Portland Cement Association concrete with strength between 7000 and 14000 psi is considered high-strength.

 Readymix vs. custom mixed concrete

-Our concrete calculator uses readymix concrete in the calculations it does.
+Our software uses readymix concrete (a.k.a. ready mix concrete) in the calculations it does.
 Readymix is pre-mixed concrete to which you only need to add water (in proportion as specified by manufacturer).
 By knowing the pounds or kilograms of concrete you need, you can calculate the amount of cement and other materials you would need for your custom mix.
 Custom mixing concrete is, however, a complicated matter and we recommend you attempt it only if your knowledge of building and construction materials is on a professional level.